lukso-network/LIPs/LSPs/LSP-0-ERC725Account.md

 ERC165 interface id: `0x63cb749b`

-This interface id is the XOR of ERC725Y, ERC725X, LSP1-UniversalReceiver, ERC1271-isValidSignature, to allow detection of ERC725Accounts.
+_This interface id is the XOR of ERC725Y, ERC725X, LSP1-UniversalReceiver, ERC1271-isValidSignature, to allow detection of ERC725Accounts._

 Every contract that supports to the ERC725Account SHOULD implement:

-### Keys
+### ERC725Y Keys

 #### LSP1UniversalReceiverDelegate